tiagosiebler/bybit-api/README.md

   // NOTE: to listen to multiple markets (spot vs inverse vs linear vs linearfutures) at once, make one WebsocketClient instance per market

-  // defaults to false == inverse.
-Set to true for linear (USDT) trading.
+  // defaults to inverse:
-  // linear: true
+  // market: 'inverse'

-  // defaults to false == inverse.
-Set to true for spot trading.
-These booleans will be changed into a single setting in future.
+  // market: 'linear'
-  // spot: true
+  // market: 'spot'

   // how long to wait (in ms) before deciding the connection should be terminated & reconnected
   // pongTimeout: 1000,